Jasonblalack/zyngapoker/Linux.md

     $ jasy

 There should be an error message `Cannot find any Jasy script with task definitions (jasyscript.py)!` which is in fact a success message showing you that Jasy is working.

+_NOTE:_ You may get some encoding errors with polib during jasy installation.
+If that happens, you need to find the directory containing the files with the encoding errors, back them up, and replace them with empty files of the same name.
+Then retry the jasy install and it should work.